CTI Career Search

 Technicians who become certified by the NCCT can use the designation Tech in Surgery-Certified, or TS-C. You must renew the certification every five years by either taking continuing education courses or re-taking the examination.

-In 2009, surgical technologists earned an average annual salary of $40,170 according to the Bureau of Labor Statistics.
-However, actual incomes for operating room technicians could range from $27,910 to $55,620 depending on education, certification, experience and location.
+In 2013, surgical technologists earned an average annual salary of $42,720 according to the BLS.
+However, actual incomes for operating room technicians could range from $30,450 to $61,300 depending on education, certification, experience and location.
+Some states also reported higher than average mean salaries for surgical technologists in 2013, according to the BLS, including the top three:

 Resources for Operating Room Technicians